 In light of this, the AIATSIS Language Code is also listed above; this refers to the classification and descriptors developed by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
+AIATSIS believe that Yugara, Jagera, Turubul, Yugarabul are all part of the one language group and share similar words, grammar and structure.
+These languages mainly come under the AIATSIS Language Code E23.
 These codes have been incorporated into subject descriptions for Aboriginal and Torres Strait Islander language items in collecting institutions, including the State Library of Queensland which also uses such language codes as ‘tags’ to improve access and discoverability of materials.

 The above information provides an insight into the cultural diversity of the Brisbane area – there was a fair degree of interaction among groups for ceremonies, trade and other social gatherings.
 Most languages are based on drainage systems and the associated catchment area.
 In the Greater Brisbane area, this included Brisbane River; Logan River; Albert River; Bremer River; Pine River; Warrill Creek; Moggill Creek; Teviot Brook and Tingalpa Creek.

 Generally speaking, the languages of Brisbane are related with many shared/borrowed words; and traditionally individuals spoke several languages including their parents’ languages and neighbouring languages.
-The languages to the north of Brisbane CBD have a relationship to Kabi Kabi and Wakka Wakka; while the Moreton Bay and Brisbane area languages were also linked; to the south Yugambeh shared more in common with Bundjalung.
+The languages to the north of Brisbane CBD have a relationship to Kabi Kabi and Wakka Wakka; while the Moreton Bay and Brisbane area languages were linked; Yugambeh to the south of Brisbane shared more in common with Bundjalung.

 The Information Guide will be a useful reference tool for community members, language workers and other researchers who wish to gain an insight into the complex and richly diverse landscape of Brisbane languages.